irisnet/irishub/docs/features/slashing.md

 ## Punishment mechanism

 1. Calculate the number of tokens bonded to the validator node based on the voting power owned by the current validator.
-2. Punish validator  with a certain percentage of the token and kick it out of the validator set; at the same time prohibit the validator from re-entering the validator set for a period of time, a process known as the jail validator.
+2. Punish validator  with a certain percentage of the token and kick it out of the validator set; at the same time prohibit the validator from re-entering the validator set for a period, a process known as the jail validator.
 3. For different types of abnormal behavior, different penalty proportion and jail time are used.
 4. Penalty rules: